 How to undertake an electricity price comparison

 That’s right, getting cheaper electricity can be done right now.
 Here’s how we recommend you go about doing an electricity comparison so you can reduce your bills, and start saving today with the right electricity providers in Brisbane.

 Start by finding your last few electricity bills, and see how much electricity you’ve been using in your household.
 This information is normally towards the back of your bill.
 You’ll also be able to find a graph that outlines your electricity consumption, which should show the amount you’ve used for that billing cycle, and what you’ve used for the year to date.

 This graph can give you an idea of your usage habits, so you can see whether your usage has increased, if it’s stayed the same, or if you’re even already reducing your electricity usage (in which case, great!).

 This section is where you’ll find the key pieces of information you need to help compare electricity rates and suppliers: what exactly goes into making up your bill.
-Your charges are made up of a few different things:
+The charges from your electricity provider in Brisbane are made up of a few different things: